-The case of an ‘Ottoman’ watermarked paper used in Yemen and in Ethiopia
+The case of an ‘Ottoman’ watermarked paper used in Yemen and in Ethiopia1

 There is no doubt for the codicologist as to the supremacy of Italian paper in the 19th c., particularly from Veneto (Friuli), as the material of choice for manuscripts in the Arab or African world.
-Works by Terence Waltz have demonstrated this for Egypt and Sudan.
-In Yemen and in Ethiopia, the study of manuscript paper confirms the strong presence of Italian papers.
-In Sub-Saharan Africa, there is evidence of much the same for Nigeria or thanks to manuscript collections gathered in West Africa.
+Works by Terence Waltz have demonstrated this for Egypt and Sudan2.
+In Yemen and in Ethiopia, the study of manuscript paper confirms the strong presence of Italian papers3.
+In Sub-Saharan Africa, there is evidence of much the same for Nigeria or thanks to manuscript collections gathered in West Africa4.

 Methodology, codicology & history